They were now free, so it seemed until they saw the Egyptian soldiers coming towards them. How were they going to get out of this?

 All in all

 Being still is not easy, but it is possible.
-We need to hold onto the promises as we wait upon him.
+We need to hold onto the promises as we wait for him.
 God will never disappoint us, but we need to cooperate and be still in his presence as he fights our battles.

 What are you doing in this season of waiting as God fights your battles?